kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 **Step 4: Configure deployment**

-To configure the deployment, you will need to patch the it's container variables with the connection information for your NFS Server.
+To configure the deployment, you will need to patch it's container variables with the connection information for your NFS Server.

 ```yaml
 # patch_nfs_details.yaml